ruthie/ruthie.github.io/_posts/2015-08-16-dance-bookings.md

 Queer Contra booking information was suplemented by personal email from Margaret Pigman.

 My processed schedules are in the *.csv files.
-You should be able to open them with whatever your favorite spreadsheet format is.
+You should be able to open them with your favorite spreadsheet program.
 There's some syntax to the band info; you can probably figure out how it works.
 The code I used to process them is also in the repository.